Kurt Kjellström: Ice hockey

 In 1938–39, Kjellström was promoted to the senior roster of Hammarby IF, in the domestic top division Svenska Serien.
 The club went on to win the league in an undefeated season, winning all seven matches, but no Swedish champion was crowned due to cold weather.
 Kjellström had his major breakthrough scoring a hat-trick when Hammarby won 3–1 against German giants SC Riessersee in an exhibition game on 29 January 1939.
 Ahead of the 1939–40 season, Kjellström joined fierce rivals AIK, but decided to leave the club after one year to return to Hammarby IF.

 Kjellström won three Swedish championships – in 1942, 1943 and 1945 – with Hammarby IF.
 He formed a feared line together with wingers Stig Emanuel Andersson and Holger Nurmela, getting known as a physical and powerful center.
-Kjellström was the highest goal scorer in the Swedish first division seven seasons in a row, between 1940 and 1946, and scored a total of 150 goals in 121 games with Hammarby IF.
+Kjellström was the highest goal scorer in the Swedish first division for seven consecutive seasons (1940 to 1946), and scored a total of 150 goals in 121 games with Hammarby IF.

-Due to World War II, Kjellström only played 15 games with the Swedish national team, scoring a total of 21 goals.
+Due to World War II, Kjellström only played 15 games with the Sweden national team, scoring a total of 21 goals.
 He did not compete in any major international tournaments, except for the 1941 International Week of Winter Sports in Garmisch-Partenkirchen, an unofficial European championship, where Sweden lost to the host country Germany in the final.

 Kjellström left Hammarby IF in 1946 together with a few other star players, as the club's finances were heavily in the red after arranging a tour to the United Kingdom.
 He went on to represent Södertälje SK and Atlas Diesels IF in the Swedish top division, only to return to Hammarby IF in 1950–51 when the club was crowned Swedish champions again.
 However, Kjellström did not play enough games to be awarded an official medal.
 He retired at the end of said season, but made a brief comeback for Kungsholms IF in the Swedish third tier in 1960–61 at age 40.

 In 2012, Kjellström was posthumously inducted into the Swedish Hockey Hall of Fame, awarded by the Swedish Ice Hockey Association.